 If the external Drive is unavailable and displayed as RAW, then a file system is absent due to corruption.
 Let’s run the built-in CHKDSK tool to fix the structure on the disk or flash drive.
 To do this, run Command Prompt as administrator and enter the below command:

 Where L: is the letter of the connected local flash drive or disk.
 Replace it with your own.
 The process can be very lengthy, depending on the volume.

-Removing the external drive driver and reinstalling can fix the problem when the location is not available and the drive cannot be accessed.
+Removing the external drive driver and reinstalling it can fix the problem when the location is unavailable and the Drive cannot be accessed.
 For this:

 - Press Win + X and select ” Device Manager “.

 - Expand the ” Disk drives ” item.

 - Right-click on the Drive and ” Remove device “.